aijose/CarND-Advanced-Lane-Lines/project_report.md

 Once the lane regions are identified on the top view image, they are mapped back onto a blank image that has the same dimensions as the original image using the inverse perspective transform.
-The resultant image is then weighted with the original image to obtain the final result that contains the lane region highlighted in green.
-The resulting image is shown below:
+The resulting image is then weighted with the original image to obtain the final result that contains the lane region highlighted in green.
+The final image is shown below:

 <p align="center">
 <img src="report_images/weighted_image.png" width="75%">